OctopusDeploy/docs/docs/deployments/aws/ecs/index.md

 ![ECS Step Container Definitions Section](images/ecs-container-section.png "width=500")

-Specify container name that will be used to reference the particular container definition, Docker feed and image name (particular image version will be specified later, when creating a deployment).
+Specify the container name that will be used to reference the particular container definition within your task, and select a feed and image that will be run by your task.
+The specific image version will be specified later, when creating a release.

-To authenticate with private repositories you can either rely on the default IAM authentication by assigning required secrets to task execution role, or manually provide the full secret's ARN.
-For more information, refer to [AWS documentation](https://g.octopushq.com/ECSContainerDefinitionRegistryAuth).
+To authenticate with private repositories you can either rely on the default IAM authentication by assigning required secrets to the task execution role, or manually provide the full secret's ARN.
+For more information, refer to the [AWS documentation](https://g.octopushq.com/ECSContainerDefinitionRegistryAuth).
 For images stored in Amazon ECR no further configuration is required.

 Specify the ports exposed by the container here.
-These can be referenced in the `Load Balancer Mappings` section to publicly expose these ports.
+These can be referenced in the `Load Balancer Mappings` section if you wish to publicly expose the ports.

 ![ECS Step Container Definition Parameters](images/ecs-container-definition.png "width=500")

 #### Health Check section

 This section directly corresponds to Docker health check parameters.
-For more information, refer to [Docker documentation](https://docs.docker.com/engine/reference/builder/#healthcheck).
+For more information, refer to the [Docker documentation](https://docs.docker.com/engine/reference/builder/#healthcheck).

 ![ECS Step Container Definition Health Check](images/ecs-health-check.png "width=500")